younis1/FlappyBird/README.md

 # FlappyBird
 Flappy game

 Hello!
 This is a flappy bird game created using Java.
 ShadowFlap.java runs the main function.
+Notice: You might need to fix the paths for the images (all exist within the respository)

 Controls:
 > Press space to jump